Consolidation Agent

 FX translation execution - IAS 21 closing rate method + ASC 830 with CTA isolation Translate foreign-functional subsidiary financial statements: assets and liabilities at closing rate per IAS 21.39(a) + ASC 830-30-45-3, P&L at average rate or transaction date rate per IAS 21.39(b) + ASC 830-30-45-5, equity at historical rate - isolating cumulative translation adjustment (CTA) in OCI/AOCI per IAS 21.32 + ASC 830-30-45-12?
 Rules Engine

-Deterministic translation per IAS 21.39 + ASC 830-30-45 with rate library from ECB, Bank of England, US Federal Reserve H.10; CTA isolation prevents currency volatility from contaminating operating results; SAP S/4HANA Group Reporting + OneStream + Oracle FCCS native FX translation modules
+Deterministic translation under IAS 21.39 and ASC 830-30-45, using a rate library from the ECB, the Bank of England, and the US Federal Reserve H.10.
+Isolating the CTA keeps currency volatility from contaminating operating results, and SAP S/4HANA Group Reporting, OneStream, and Oracle FCCS provide native FX translation modules.

 Decision Record